 Richmond Office, Richmond, Va.

-The Federal Reserve Bank of Richmond and the Kiel Institute for the World Economy, as part of the Ensuring Economic and Employment Stability network, are organizing a conference on new developments in macroeconomics and labor economics.
-The conference will be held at the Federal Reserve Bank of Richmond on October 2-3, 2014.
-Approximately 10 papers will be selected for presentation.
-John Haltiwanger (University of Maryland), Giuseppe Moscarini (Yale University), Harald Uhlig (University of Chicago) and Carl Walsh (UC Santa Cruz) will deliver plenary talks.
+The Federal Reserve Bank of Richmond and the Kiel Institute for the World Economy, as part of the Ensuring Economic and Employment Stability network, organized a conference on new developments in macroeconomics and labor economics.
+The conference was held at the Federal Reserve Bank of Richmond on October 2-3, 2014.
+Approximately 10 papers were selected for presentation.
+John Haltiwanger (University of Maryland), Giuseppe Moscarini (Yale University), Harald Uhlig (University of Chicago) and Carl Walsh (UC Santa Cruz) delivered plenary talks.